Learning an Action-Conditional Model for Haptic Texture Generation: Generative Action-Conditional Model

 \subsection{Neural Network Architecture}

-Fig.~\ref{fig:Architecture} shows the architecture that enables the short time DFT prediction of our model.
+Fig.~\ref{fig:Architecture} shows the architecture that enables the short-term DFT prediction of our model.
 This architecture encodes the GelSight image into a texture representation vector and combines it with the encoded action representation from the user's force and speed to predict the desired DFT using an acceleration predictor module.
+This structure was chosen empirically through a hyper-parameter search.

-We use AlexNet \cite{Alexnet} with fine-tuned weights as image encoder with two additional CNN layers to further decrease the resolution of the input images (960x720x3).
+We use AlexNet \cite{Alexnet} with fine-tuned weights as image encoder with two additional CNN layers to further decrease the resolution of the input images (960$\times$720$\times$3).
 This encoder was chosen based on its optimal performance on the proxy task of classifying the GelSight images.
 The other encoders or layers in the model are fully connected (FC) with rectified linear layers in between.

 The architecture is trained in two stages.
-First, we train the image encoder augmented with three fully connected layers for texture classification using a cross entropy loss.
+First, we train the image encoder augmented with three fully connected layers for texture classification using a cross-entropy loss.
 Afterwards, we freeze these pre-trained weights and use the output of the image encoder as input to the texture encoder.
 We then train the full architecture for predicting the DFT magnitude of the accelerations.
 The choice of freezing over fine-tuning was motivated by its better performance on the validation set.
-As loss we choose the Euclidean distance between the ground truth and predicted magnitude up to 1000~Hz.
+As loss we choose the Euclidean distance between the ground truth and predicted magnitude up to 1000~Hz (100 DFT bins).